iankronquist/zeta/README.md

 // This is an object literal
 obj = { x:3, y:5 }

-// When declaring a method, the 'this' argument is simply the first
+// When declaring a method, the "this" argument is simply the first
 // function argument, and you can give it the name you want, avoiding all
-// of the JavaScript 'this' issues obj.method = fun (this, x) this.x = x
+// of the JavaScript "this" issues obj.method = fun (this, x) this.x = x

 // Make the fib and foo functions available to other modules.